 There are 2 Year Five classes, the Rowan class and the Redwood class.

-Miss Primmett is the teacher in Rowan class.
+Miss Cunningham is the teacher in Rowan class.

-Mrs Wright is the teacher in Redwood class.
+Mrs Stubbs is the teacher in Redwood class.

 In Year 5 we use elements of the National Curriculum as well as our own creative and interactive approaches to teaching, incorporating a range of teaching techniques into lessons.
 Throughout the year we will be encouraging the children to become more independent in their learning, identifying their own targets and ways forward, helping them to prepare for the challenges they will face in Year 6 and their upcoming educational futures.